Cheeseburger Meatloaf

 Two Slices of Cheddar Cheeseburger Meatloaf with mashed potatoes and green beans.

-I suggest using an 85/15 ground beef because the higher fat content ensures a more tender and moist meatloaf.
-You can use lower fat ground beef, but your meatloaf will likely be a little more firm and less juicy.
-Also, try to use ground beef that has been double ground, or that has a finer texture rather than a chunkier single grind.
+1. I suggest using an 85/15 ground beef.
+The higher fat content ensures a more tender and moist meatloaf.
+You can use lower-fat, but your meatloaf will likely be a little firmer and less juicy.
+Also, try to use ground beef that has been double-ground, or that has a finer texture rather than a chunkier single grind.
 This will help your meatloaf hold together better.

 Share this recipe